 The Greatest Hits of a Band That Never Existed

 In college and the years following, I did a fair amount of writing for the stage.
-So it made sense when, in 2005, a good friend approached me with a group of songs he had written.
-He wanted to do them as an evening of cabaret and hoped I could write a few jokes for him to do between numbers.
-However, I decided that we should invent a character for him to play named Fitz and present the songs as the “greatest hits” of his fictional career that would span albums and decades.
+At one point, a good friend approached me with a group of songs he had written.
+He wanted to do them as an evening of cabaret.
+“Would I write a few jokes for him to do between numbers?” he asked.
+However, I decided that we should invent a character for him to play named Fitz.
+Then we could and present the songs as the “greatest hits” of Fitz’s fictional career spanning albums and decades.

-Fitz would relate his life story: a hard-luck childhood, a parade of lovers, a career alongside a long-suffering accompanist named Walloughs.
+Fitz would relate his life story.
+There’d be a hard-luck childhood, a parade of lovers, a long-suffering accompanist named Walloughs.
 In the tradition of VH1’s Behind the Music, the script called for many “archival photos” and “album covers.”
 I’m not sure who I thought would oversee their creation.
-To my dismay, it turned out to be me.
+Naturally, it turned out to be me.

 However, when opening night came around, and the covers and photos flickered to life on stage, I was grateful for every minute I had put into them.
 I realized these were more than mere visual punch lines.
 We had created the illusion that these characters had a rich, bizarre history, and that allowed us to take the audience on a weird and wonderful journey.

 When I look back at those images now, I marvel at how audacious we were.
 I notice how many of the shots are of us actually laughing — having a good time despite the enormity of our overwhelming task.
 I can see the thrilling energy of young people making art.
 I feel a sense of accomplishment about all that I learned in order to make it a reality and immense gratitude for all the talented people who helped bring it to life.
 It may have been a work-intensive, logistical nightmare, but it’s also something that will always make me tremendously proud.